 Their show is fun, full of energy and most importantly highly entertaining.
-The Fusion Tribute Show is available as a 1 hour show or 2 x 45 minute sets.
-It is fully self-contained complete with lighting and backdrop.
-Based Manchester South.
+The Fusion Abba Tribute Show is available as a 1 hour show or 2 x 45 minute sets.
+It is fully self-contained complete with lighting and backdrop and is based in Manchester South.

 Fusion Abba – Tribute Duo North West